Hospitality and Event Management

 As the nation’s number one retail employer, the hospitality and tourism industry employs millions of people.
 The demand for managers continues to grow as the demand for services grows.
 Along with this demand for services is an increasing emphasis on comfort, convenience and personalized attention.
 All of these factors increase the need for effective and efficient professionals to manage hospitality operations and lead teams of people.

-We are the only four-year Hospitality and Tourism Management (HTM) program in North Dakota and we are accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).
+We are the only four-year Hospitality and Event Management (HEM) program in North Dakota and we are accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).
 The program has undergone this process to ensure students receive a quality education.
 The ACPHA guidelines and standards help us pursue excellence in the area of hospitality administration.
-The mission of the HTM program is to develop effective and efficient leaders of the hospitality and tourism industry.
-To achieve this mission, it is our goal that students graduating from the HTM program at NDSU will demonstrate leadership skills by having the following: knowledge of the industry, people management skills, problem solving skills, and a sense of responsibility.
+The mission of the HEM program is to develop effective and efficient leaders of the hospitality and tourism industry.
+To achieve this mission, it is our goal that students graduating from the HEM program at NDSU will demonstrate leadership skills by having the following: knowledge of the industry, people management skills, problem solving skills, and a sense of responsibility.